hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 ![sim1](./sim1.png)

-The whole solution can also be translated into `DataFrame`.
+The whole solution can also be transformed into `DataFrame`.

 ```julia
 res_df = DataFrame(res)